 Maryland Bed and Breakfasts & Inns

 Welcome to MarylandA trip to Maryland is filled with one Instagram-worthy moment after another whether you visit its sparkling Atlantic shores, its forested mountains, or somewhere in between.
 You can choose from thrilling adventures, quiet moments in nature, bustling cities, charming towns, rich history, and mouthwatering cuisine.
 (The steamed crabs seasoned with Old Bay alone are enough to make you plan a return visit.)
 But how do you narrow down which regions to visit and things to do?
+If you're looking for the perfect romantic getaway, look no further than Maryland's Eastern Shore.
+This picturesque region is home to Bed and Breakfasts, Inns, and small hotels, all nestled among charming small towns and scenic vistas.
+The Eastern Shore is also the best place to enjoy the Chesapeake Bay and its many activities like kayaking.
+Whether you're looking to relax on the beach or take a sailing lesson, you'll find everything you need for the perfect vacation in Maryland.
+And of course, no trip to the Eastern Shore would be complete without a visit to Assateague Island to see the wild ponies.
 Begin with our suggestions below and make plans to stay at one of the best bed and breakfasts in Maryland.
 Our Maryland bed and breakfasts will add comfort, convenience, and luxury to your Mid-Atlantic adventure!